julsraemy/prezi/md/intro-open-data-2024.md

 > Open data and content can be freely used, modified, and shared by anyone for any purpose.

-The Open Definition according to Open Knowledge: https://opendefinition.org/
+The Open Definition according to the Open Knowledge Network: https://opendefinition.org/

 ---